amadealehoczky/amadealehoczky.github.io/README.md

 This project utilizes data from the following source:

-* **Lehigh University Profile 2024:** This PDF document provides key statistics and information about Lehigh University.
-It was used as the basis for the dataset.
-[Lehigh University Profile 2024](https://data.lehigh.edu/sites/data.lehigh.edu/files/LUprofile_2024.pdf)
+* **[Lehigh University Profile 2024](https://data.lehigh.edu/sites/data.lehigh.edu/files/LUprofile_2024.pdf):** This document provides key statistics and information about Lehigh University's enrollment in the Fall of 2024.

 # **Tate McRae's Life**